alainamb/uic_tr35-business-english-II/unit4/unit4-conclusion.md

 ---

-**Ready for the final challenge?** Continue to [Unit 5: Global Business & Technology](../unit5/unit5-overview.md) to apply all your skills in international business scenarios.
+**Ready for the next challenge?** Continue to [Unit 5: Global Business & Technology](../unit5/unit5-overview.md) to learn about the world of international digital business.